What is genu recurvatum?

 - Opt for a foot orthosis

-In mild cases of genu recurvatum, a foot orthosis with a heel lift helps to correct the alignment of the lower limb by limiting extension of the joint.
+In mild cases of genu recurvatum, a foot orthosis with a heel lift helps to correct the alignment of the lower limb by limiting the extension of the joint.

 - Wear a knee orthosis